katkat055/finalproject_ITAS192/README.md

 npm run test:e2e
 ```

+## How I ran e2e and unit tests for cypress
+1. npm run dev
+2. add a new terminal
+3. npx cypress open

 # Idea
 This project is a daily to do list that gives you a new quote, its author, and a picture when you click on the button "Get New Quote".
 It also allows you to add items and a time to a to do list which gets stored in local storage and allows you to delete the item when you click the trash can icon.
 I got this idea because when I was looking for APIs there were a lot that had pictures and quotes.
 Whenever I think about insporational quotes I associate it with productivity so I made a to do app.